SophieU/SophieU/source/about/index.md

 Github Marketplace
 Tools to build on and improve your workflow
-AppVeyor: Cloud service for building,testing adn deploying Windows apps
+AppVeyor: Cloud service for building,testing adn deploying Windows apps.
+MyGet: Artifact and Package Repositories:Hosted NuGet,npm,Bower,Maven,PHP Composer and VSIX feeds and build services